 Yes.
 You can opt out of our e-billing services at any time.

-- You can contact Customer service to request paper invoices
+- You can contact Customer service to request paper bill

-- You can opt out by clicking unsubscribe link from your invoice delivered email
+- You can opt out by clicking unsubscribe link in the email that delivers your bill

 Do I have to create an account to receive an e-bill?